fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Improved: Compatibility with plugin Brazilian Market v3.8.0 or newer.
 * Improved: Compatibility with theme Electro.
 Support for all pre-defined theme colors and custom theme color.
 * Fixed: Contact step being defined as incomplete when account registration is required but user is already logged in.
 * Fixed: Unblock place order button if an unexpected error happens while trying to complete a purchase.